Screening for Heart Disease

 SUMMARY:

-• Who should have this test: Patients who are having possible symptoms that suggest the possibility of inadequate blood flow to the heart.
+• Who should have this test: Patients who are having symptoms that suggest the possibility of inadequate blood flow to the heart.

 Coronary Calcium Score